wp-plugins/the-events-calendar-shortcode/readme.txt

 * Fix Firefox browser compatibility issue
 = 1.0.2 =
 * Add venue to shortcode - Thanks to ankitpokhrel
+= 1.0.5 =
-* REVERTING due to error adding excerpt and thumbnail
+* Add excerpt and thumbnail - Thanks to ankitpokhrel

 == Changelog ==
 = 1 =